Institute for Human-Centered Artificial Intelligence (HAI)

-Jerry Yang and Akiko Yamazaki Professor, Senior Fellow at Human Centered AI and at the Stanford Institute for Economic Policy Research and Professor, by courtesy, of Economics and of Operations, Information and Technology at the GSB
+Jerry Yang and Akiko Yamazaki Professor, Senior Fellow at Stanford Institute for Human-Centered Artificial Intelligence, at SIEPR & Professor, by courtesy, of Economics & of Operations, Information & Technology & of Economics at the GSB

 BioErik Brynjolfsson is the Jerry Yang and Akiko Yamazaki Professor and Director of the Stanford Digital Economy Lab at HAI.
 He is also the Ralph Landau Senior Fellow at SIEPR, and a Professor, by courtesy, at the Stanford Graduate School of Business and at the Department of Economics.
 Prof. Brynjolfsson is a Research Associate at the National Bureau of Economic Research and co-author of six books, including The Second Machine Age.
 His research, teaching and speaking focus on the effects of digital technologies, including AI, on the economy and business.